paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-035-federal-land-policy-and-management.md

 #### Severability
 Pub.
 L. 94–579, title VII, § 707, Oct.
 21, 1976, 90 Stat.
 2794, provided that: “If any provision of this Act [see Short Title note set out above] or the application thereof is held invalid, the remainder of the Act and the application thereof shall not be affected thereby.”

+#### Timber Sales and Long-Term Contracting for the Bureau of Land Management
+Pub.
+L. 119–21, title V, § 50301(b), July 4, 2025, 139 Stat.
+147, provided that: “(1) Definitions.—In this subsection:“(A) Public lands.—The term ‘public lands’ has the meaning given the term in section 103 of the Federal Land Policy and Management Act of 1976 ([43 U.S.C.
+1702](./chapter-035-federal-land-policy-and-management.md#section-1702)). “(B) Resource management plan.—The term ‘resource management plan’ means a land use plan prepared for public lands under section 202 of the Federal Land Policy and Management Act of 1976 ([43 U.S.C.
+1712](./chapter-035-federal-land-policy-and-management.md#section-1712)). “(C) Secretary.—The term ‘Secretary’ means the Secretary of the Interior, acting through the Director of the Bureau of Land Management. “(2) Timber sales on public lands.—“(A) In general.—For each of fiscal years 2026 through 2034, the Secretary shall sell timber annually on public lands in a total quantity that is not less than 20,000,000 board-feet greater than the quantity of board-feet sold in the previous fiscal year. “(B) Limitation.—The timber sales under subparagraph (A) shall be subject to the applicable resource management plan in effect on the date of enactment of this Act [July 4, 2025]. “(3) Long-term contracting for the bureau of land management.—“(A) Long-term contracting.—For the period of fiscal years 2025 through 2034, the Secretary shall enter into not fewer than 5 long-term contracts with private persons or other public or private entities under section 1 of the Act of July 31, 1947 (commonly known as the ‘Materials Act of 1947’) (61 Stat.
+681, chapter 406; [30 U.S.C.
+601](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title30-section601&num=0&edition=prelim)), for the disposal of vegetative materials described in that section on public lands. “(B) Contract length.—The period of a contract entered into to meet the requirement under subparagraph (A) shall be not less than 20 years, with options for extensions or renewals, as determined by the Secretary. “(C) Receipts.—Any monies derived from a contract entered into to meet the requirements under subparagraphs (A) and (B) shall be deposited in the general fund of the Treasury.”

 #### References to Division O of Pub.
 L. 115–141
 Pub.
 L. 115–141, div.
 O, § 101(b), Mar.
 23, 2018, 132 Stat.
 1059, as amended by Pub.
 L. 116–6, § 7(2), Feb.
 15, 2019, 133 Stat.
 15, provided that: “A reference to the Wildfire Suppression Funding and Forest Management Activities Act [div.
 O of Pub.
 L. 115–141, see Short Title of 2018 Amendment note above], including a reference in a regulation, order, or other law, is deemed to refer to the Stephen Sepp Wildfire Suppression Funding and Forest Management Activities Act.”